superduper-io/superduper/README.md

 SuperDuperDB is an open-source framework for integrating AI directly with your existing databases, including streaming inference, scalable model training, and vector search.

-SuperDuperDB is not a database.
-It transforms your favorite database into an AI development and deployment environment (making it super-duper).
+*SuperDuperDB is not a database.* It transforms your favorite database into an AI development and deployment environment (making it super-duper).

-SuperDuperDB eliminates complex MLOps pipelines, specialized vector databases - and the need to migrate and duplicate data** by integrating AI at the data's source, directly on top of your existing data infrastructure, **.
-This massively simplifies building and managing AI applications.
+SuperDuperDB eliminates complex MLOps pipelines, specialized vector databases - and the need to migrate and duplicate data by integrating AI at the data's source, directly on top of your existing data infrastructure.
+This massively simplifies building and managing AI applications:

 - Generative AI & LLM-Chat
 - Vector Search